 difflib of Python to check spelling.
 This is a much slower approach,

 and it is less sophisticated than full spell checking libaries, but if you only work with small

 If you already have Python installed, all you need to do is install the dependencies.
-To do this, your need to open your command line tool, find the folder where you extracted novelWriter, and run:
+To do this, you need to open your command line tool, find the folder where you extracted novelWriter, and run the following command:

 The following Python packages are required to run novelWriter:

 pyqt5, needed for connecting with the Qt5 libraries.